mohammedimtiyaz-1/vercel-ai-sdk/README.md

-# Smart Notes - AI-Powered Note-Taking App
+# Notes Memo with AI - AI-Powered Note-Taking App

 A modern, intelligent note-taking application built with Next.js, Convex, and AI integration.
-Smart Notes allows users to create, organize, and search through their notes using natural language queries powered by OpenAI's GPT-4.
+Notes Memo with AI allows users to create, organize, and search through their notes using natural language queries powered by OpenAI's GPT-4.

 ## 🚀 Tech Stack